My Experience of Joining a Remote First Company

 Con #3: Missing Out on Office Banter

-Being onboarded from home and (in my case) working in your living room throughout the week it can be almost too easy to fall into an ‘all work and no play’ mentality.
+Being onboarded from home and (in my case) working in your living room throughout the week can make it almost too easy to fall into an ‘all work and no play’ mentality.

 Office environments breed fun, laughs and banter which can be a much needed antidote after hours of staring at a computer screen or a string of meetings.
 But with a remote onboarding, it can be difficult to create that same atmosphere and really get a sense of the company culture.